Onur-Unal/11.3-TinDog-Project/README.md

 ## This project is designed with a udemy course.
 You can see the link to the course at the bottom of the project webpage.
+Unfortunately not a real App.

 ![TD](https://github.com/Onur-Unal/TD-Bootstrap-Project/assets/123883506/ef0a0076-c31b-4cfb-ac4e-b97b0e2269f4)